Accelize/apyfal/docs/index.rst

 **Limitations in remote mode**

-+ Max data file is limited to 30GB (in case of usage of PycURL) or 2GB else
++ Max data file is limited to 30GB if using PycURL, or 2GB otherwise.
-+ Timeout will appear if request takes more than 900s
++ Timeout will occur if a request takes more than 900s.

 .. toctree::